Reuters paywall launch: Interview with CMO Josh London - Press Gazette

 But, with its traditional rivals like Bloomberg and the WSJ already having established subs businesses, the Reuters paywall faces stiff competition.

-Reuters paywall Q&A with CMO Josh London
+Reuters paywall Q&A with Josh London, CMO, Reuters and head of Reuters Professional

 Q: How was the decision taken for Reuters to launch a website paywall?
 How long has this been under consideration?
 Why has the decision been taken now?